rusakov92/js-hash-router/README.md

 # js-hash-router
-This router is for people who want to create there own JS freamwork and see how, a very basic router is created.
+This router is for people who want to create there own JS freamwork and see how a very basic router is created.

 ## Install
 Just add this script to your main html file.